What is Place Writing?

 Berendsje Westra.
 Author, writing coach, and translator.

-Writing can be a lonely business and this Substack newsletter will provide a great way to build a community of people with similar interests.
-I know I’m going to really appreciate your company.
-Before you go, I’d like to get to know you a little.
+Now, your turn.
+I’d like to get to know you a little.
 If you have a moment, hit the comment button and tell me:-

 Where are you in the world?